-First and foremost, you want your chassis to be as durable and rust resistant as possible.
+You want your chassis to be as durable and rust-resistant as possible.
 Two of the most common materials for a chassis are T6 aluminum and 6061 aluminum (the latter of which is commonly used in vehicles).
 Both of these materials are relatively lightweight, and also very strong and durable.
 They can both withstand lots of abuse and can provide many years and rounds of dependable service.

 Fit and Finishing